agforinsight/agforinsight.github.io/terms-of-use.md

 #### Submissions

-All information submitted by you through this web site may be used by AgForInsight.com in accordance with the terms of the AgForInsight.com [Privacy Policy](http://www.agforinsight.com/home-2/privacy-policy/).
+All information submitted by you through this web site may be used by AgForInsight.com in accordance with the terms of the AgForInsight.com [Privacy Policy](http://www.agforinsight.com/privacy-policy/).

 #### For More Information

-Any questions regarding the terms of use, copyright or privacy policy for AgForInsight.com can be directed to the ‘Web Administrator’, [through this contact form](http://www.agforinsight.com/contact/)[.](http://www.agforinsight.com/?page_id=66)
+Any questions regarding the terms of use, copyright or privacy policy for AgForInsight.com can be directed to the ‘Web Administrator’